 MEDDICC is another very popular prospect qualification and selling methodology.
 What you’ll notice is that many elements are similar to BANT, but that other elements (including a P often turning MEDDICC into MEDDPICC) are included to add depth and context.
 MEDDICC was first created by Dick Dunkel of Parametric Technology Corporation and later championed by John McMahon for B2B sales.

-The Challenger methodology is an approach to a pitch, created by Matthew Dixon and Brent Adamson in their book “The Challenger Sale”.
+The Challenger methodology is an approach to pitching created by Matthew Dixon and Brent Adamson in their book The Challenger Sale.

-As its name suggests, a challenger rep will take a more offensive, as opposed to defensive, process.
-Key tenets to this methodology are opening the prospect's mind to possibilities, defining what value means to them, tackling difficult topics competitors might shy away from - like money and more alternative options - and then guiding them to your solution.
+As its name suggests, a challenger rep will take a more offensive, as opposed to defensive, approach.
+Key tenets of this methodology are opening the prospect's mind to possibilities, defining what value means to them, tackling difficult topics competitors might shy away from - like money and more alternative options - and then guiding them to your solution.
 The challenger methodology does not focus on the relationship build, as many others do, and tailors the sale very acutely to each individual prospect.

 #1 Teach